KobeBrandt/DicePlugin/README.md

 # Dice Plugin

-This is a plugin for the Logitech Creative Console
+This is a plugin for the Logitech Creative Console.